bgamari/ghc-wiki-import/status/may16.md

 ## Libraries, source language, type system

-- **Indexed `Typeable` representations** [Typeable/BenGamari](typeable/ben-gamari) (Ben Gamari, Simon Peyton Jones, etc).
+- **Indexed `Typeable` representations** [Typeable/BenGamari](typeable/ben-gamari) (Ben Gamari, Simon Peyton Jones, et al).
 While GHC has long supported runtime type reflection through the `Typeable` typeclass, its current incarnation requires care to use, providing little in the way of type-safety.
 For this reason the implementation of types like `Data.Dynamic` must be implemented in terms of `unsafeCoerce` with no compiler verification.

 >
 >